Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-We analyze the robustness of MINLP Heuristic with respect to the varying number $n_s$ of grids used by MINLP Heuristic for Cases I and II mentioned above.
-For either Case I or Case II, all the parameters, except for the number $n_s$ of grid points used by MINLP Heuristic, are constant and the same as the baseline.
+We analyze the robustness of MINLP Heuristic with respect to the varying number $N_s$ of grid points $\boldsymbol{g}'$ used by MINLP Heuristic for Cases I and II mentioned above.
+For either Case I or Case II, all the parameters, except for the number $N_s$, are constant and the same as in the respective baselines.

-For either Case I or Case II, given a fixed number $n_s$ of grid points used by MINLP Heuristic, we run MINLP Optimal once to obtain a constant optimal polygon and run MINLP Heuristic 10 times to obtain 10 approximate polygons which may differ every time.
-We evaluate the Jaccard distance between every approximate polygon and the optimal polygon and obtain 10 distances eventually.
+For either Case I or Case II, given a fixed number $N_s$, we run MINLP Optimal once to obtain a constant optimal polygon and run MINLP Heuristic ten times to obtain ten approximate polygons which may differ every time.
+We evaluate the Jaccard distance between every approximate polygon and the optimal polygon and obtain ten distances eventually.
 In addition, we evaluate the computational time of running MINLP Heuristic every time.
-We repeat the operation above for $n_s$ = 50, 60, 70, 80, and 90 respectively.
+We repeat the operation above for $N_s = 50, 60, 70, 80, 90$, respectively.
 The results are depicted in \cref{fig:robustheu}.
-As illustrated in \cref{sub-fig-sr}, for both cases, when the number of grid points used by MINLP Heuristic is too small, like 50, different Jaccard distances fluctuate significantly around the average value, suggesting that MINLP Heuristic has poor robustness under this circumstance.
-As the number of grid points increases from 50 to 90, the average Jaccard distance decreases from \SI{0.28}{} and \SI{0.21}{} to \SI{0.12}{} and \SI{0.10}{} respectively.
-This means the approximate polygon obtained by MINLP Heuristic becomes more near-optimal with respect to the increasing number of grids used by MINLP Heuristic.
-Moreover, the variance of 10 Jaccard distances given a fixed number of grid points also decreases as the number of grid points grows.
-That is, MINLP Heuristic becomes more robust with respect to the increasing number of grids used by MINLP Heuristic.
-As suggested in \cref{sub-fig-tr}, as the number of grid points increases, the average computational time increases from \SI{0.09}{s} to \SI{3.1}{s} for Case I, and from \SI{0.16}{s} to \SI{2.81}{s} for Case II.
-Additionally, as the number of grid points grows, the variance of computational time given a fixed number of grids increases.
-Therefore, the increase of grids used by MINLP Heuristic contributes to the burden of computational effort.
+As illustrated in \cref{sub-fig-sr}, for both cases, when $N_s$ is too small, like $N_s = 50$, different Jaccard distances fluctuate significantly around the average value, suggesting that MINLP Heuristic has poor robustness under this circumstance.
+As $N_s$ increases from $50$ to $90$, the average Jaccard distance decreases from \num{0.28}, \num{0.21} to \num{0.12}, \num{0.10}, respectively.
+This means the approximate polygon obtained by MINLP Heuristic becomes more near-optimal with respect to an increasing $N_s$.
+Moreover, the variance of ten Jaccard distances also decreases as $N_s$ grows.
+That is, MINLP Heuristic becomes more robust with respect to the increase of $N_s$.
+As suggested in \cref{sub-fig-tr}, as $N_s$ increases, the average computational time increases from \SI{0.09}{s} to \SI{3.1}{s} for Case I, and from \SI{0.16}{s} to \SI{2.81}{s} for Case II.
+Additionally, as $N_s$ grows, the variance of computational time increases.